aquatix/ns-api/README.md

 ```
 mkvirtualenv ns-api
 pip install -r requirements.txt
 ```

 Alternatively, follow the installation instructions of [ns-notifications](https://github.com/aquatix/ns-notifications), which makes extensive use of this library to serve notifications to for example a smartphone.
+The requirements of both packages can be installed in the same `ns-notifications` one mentioned in the project.

 ## Example application